-IMPORTANT POINTS TO REMEMBER When pulling the starter rope, do not use the full extent of the rope as this can cause the rope to break.
+IMPORTANT POINTS TO REMEMBER

+When pulling the starter rope, do not use the full extent of the rope as this can cause the rope to break.
 Do not let starter rope snap back.
 Hold the handle and let the rope rewind slowly.
-For cold weather starting, start the unit at FULL CHOKE; allow the engine to warm up before squeezing the throttle trigger.

-NOTE: Do not cut material with the choke/fast idle lever at the FULL CHOKE position.
+NOTE: DO NOT attempt to cut material with the fast idle lock button in the locked position.